The hues of life

 I was watching the carpenter repair something in my house.
 As he selected one piece of wood over the other, I asked him the inevitable “ Is it not good” questions.
 And he replied without even looking at me “No, madam this piece of wood is perfect too, it is just not right in this place.”

-Now the problem with being a psychologist is that you tend to find gyan everywhere ;-)) but his statement makes so much sense.
+His statement makes so much sense.
 We do tend to categorise our world into good and bad.
 Something that doesn’t fit in our grand scheme of things is automatically pushed into the bad category.

 Remember the story of the “Fox and the grapes” that we heard as a child and how we laughed at the silliness of the fox?
 Do we not do the same thing as well?

 A friend of mine recently went through a break up.
 Everyone around her tried to point out to her how “bad” the person was and how she was lucky without him.
 Now I know the guy too and he was definitely not bad, they were just not compatible together.
 When I tried to point that out I was accused of making her feel worse!!

 Then there was this family which discussed from dawn to dusk how engineers are doing badly and have no scope because their son did not get through the field.
 Ironically the father was an engineer too.
 Wonder if he quit his job after that?